commfish/southeast_pink_salmon_preseason/README.md

 ## Timeline

-**~end of August**: Andy Piston or Teresa Fish will send a data sheet with the Icy Strait CPUE data, the ISTI temperature (May, June, July average), and harvest.
-It is optimal to rerun the last ten years of harvest data to update prior harvests in the dataset.
-Andy (or Teresa) will coordinate with NOAA for the CPUE and ISTI data.
+**~end of August**: Andy Piston or Teresa Fish will send a data sheet with the Icy Strait CPUE data, the ISTI temperature data (May, June, July average), and harvest.
+It is optimal to rerun the last ten years of harvest data to update prior harvests in the data set.
+Andy (or Teresa) will coordinate with NOAA for the CPUE and ISTI data as this data is housed and assimiliated there.

 **Early October**: Review preliminary model runs with NOAA and ADF&G Southeast Alaska Pink Salmon Forecasting Team.

 **~end of October**: Final write-up due with re-run of final model with updated harvest data for the current year.

 **mid-November**: Advisory Announcement due.
 This is the primary responsibility of Teresa Fish and/or Andy Piston.
-The biometrician reviews the announcement.
+The biometrician reviews the announcement mainly for accuracy.

 **Southeast Alaska Pink Salmon Forecasting Team**:

 * Teresa Fish (ADF&G; Pink and chum salmon project leader)
 * Andy Piston (ADF&G; CF Salmon Research Supervisor)
-* Jim Murphy (NOAA; statistician)
 * Wess Strasburger (NOAA; biologist)
 * Sara Miller (ADF&G, biometrician)
 * Emily Fergusson (NOAA; biologist)